Louis de Saint-Aloüarn's marriage in Kerazan and how Australia could have been French

 Over there, their two boats were separated by a nasty fog: Yves came back in France, thinking he discovered Australia; but it was finally Louis, all alone, searching without respite, who landed on the Australian land.

 Yeeaah!!
-He took possession of the land in the name of the king of France: the tradition says a bottle with a parchment written in Latin inside had to be bury on the spot, as a testimony of the possession…
+He took possession of the land in the name of the king of France: the tradition says a bottle with a parchment written in Latin inside had to be buried on the spot, as a testimony of the possession…

 You know what?
 In 1998, historians found this bottle!